 There are a total of 28 words that are considered “(K)notty”.
 Just 28!!
+Think of them as confusing or distracting words that muddle the message, or attract the opposite of what we want.
 With over 1,000,000 words in the English Language, this is a microscopic percentage to be concerned with.
 So let’s get busy!

 After eradicating the “(K)notty Words”, they need to be replaced.
 The most common are “Not and the Hit List Six”: Not, Don’t, Can’t, Won’t, Wouldn’t, Couldn’t, Shouldn’t.